EDIflyer/linux-notes/docs/server-setup/docker_setup.md

 ![Hawser setup](../images/hawser.png)

-When managing compose stacks remotely note the useful information at https://dockhand.pro/manual/#stacks-architecture.
-The main point is to be sure to use absolute rather than relative paths for any bind mounts.
+When managing compose stacks remotely note the useful information at https://dockhand.pro/manual/#stacks-architecture - these have to either be centrally hosted on the server running Dockhand if they are to be fully managed.
+It is also important to use absolute rather than relative paths for any bind mounts.

 ## Watchtower
 [Watchtower](https://containrrr.dev/watchtower/) is a container-based solution for automating Docker container base image updates.